SansGuidon/bookmarks/README.md

 * [Sebiwi](https://sebiwi.github.io/comics/) - drawings about tech and stuff
 * [Stoyan Stefanov](https://www.phpied.com/files/location-location/location-location.html) - location = location ... and a 534 other ways to reload the page with JavaScript
 * [Quotes For Software Engineers](http://www.comp.nus.edu.sg/~damithch/pages/SE-quotes.htm?type=funnyQuotes) - The ones that make you smile :-)
+* [Sarah Cooper](https://thecooperreview.com/how-to-look-like-a-badass-next-tech-conference) - How to Look Smart at Your Next Tech Conference
+* [Sarah Cooper](https://thecooperreview.com/how-to-be-seen-as-an-expert-in-artificial-intelligence/) - How to Be Seen as an Expert in Artificial Intelligence
+* [hightower/nocode](https://github.com/kelseyhightower/nocode) - No code is the best way to write secure and reliable applications.
+Write nothing; deploy nowhere.

 ## Prolog
 * [Sylvain Soliman's Den](https://lifeware.inria.fr/~soliman/post/prolog_guidelines/) - Prolog programming guidelines